oayanda/Deploying-Applications-Into-Kubernetes-Cluster/project_22.md

 > The nginx image used in the yaml file is was pull from the docker hub, in some cases the intended repo is explicitly stated.

-Although, the nginx pod is created it can not be viewed in the browser.Aanother Kubernetes object called ***Service*** is required to expose to the Pod.
+Although, the nginx pod is created it can not be viewed in the browser.Another Kubernetes object called ***Service*** is required to expose to the Pod.

 ![pods](./images/2.png)